gitbetter/Behave/README.md

 }
 ```

+Take a look at the files in _Runtime/Data Structures/BehaviorTree_ to get a feel for the `Task` interface and how all the subclasses are implemented.

 ## Extending Editor Properties

-The behavior tree editor also includes a set of properties that you can link into any node to provide values to fields.
+The behavior tree editor also includes a set of visual properties that you can link into any node to provide values to fields.
 All of these properties extend from the abstract `Property` class, which has a single `object` field named `value`.
 The visual property types include:

 * IntProperty
 * FloatProperty
 * BoolProperty